-Your grinder has konked out, broken, you are in need of much needed caffeine fix and that food processor is looking tempting!
+Bummer!
+Your grinder has conked out, broken, you are in need of a much-needed caffeine fix and that food processor is looking tempting!
 The question is, can you grind coffee in a food processor?

 Rather than leave you hanging and drag out the answer over a whole article I’ll give you what you were searching for just now – the answer to can you grind your coffee beans in a food processor is yes.